xpqz/documentation/language-reference/docs/language-reference-guide/system-functions/system-functions-a-z/system-functions-a-z/nget.md

 The above UTF formats may be qualified with -BOM or -NOBOM (e.g. UTF-8-BOM).
-See Write Text File on page 1.
+See [Write Text File](nput.md).

 Whether or not `X` is specified, if the start of the file contains a recognised   Byte Order Mark (BOM), the file is decoded according to the BOM.
 Otherwise, if `X` is specified the file is decoded according to the value of `X`.
 Otherwise, the file is examined to try to decide its encoding and is decoded accordingly.